kura-labs-org/ec2-remediation-system-instructions/README.md

 ## System Resources and Context

 **Netflix's AWS Integration Server:** Netflix operates an external monitoring system called the AWS Integration Server that continuously monitors EC2 instance health across all AWS regions and integrates with ServiceNow infrastructure.
-This server automatically populates your custom tables with real EC2 instance data every 10 minutes.
+This server automatically populates your custom tables with real EC2 instance data every minute.
 When you create your tables with the correct naming and scope, this system will detect them and begin sending instance information (ID, name, and status \- "ON" for operational, "OFF" for failed/stopped instances).

 **What You Receive:**